howellwho/Breaker-Breaker-Game/README.md

 ##Project Planning and Build

-This was planned via Trello: https://trello.com/b/q1iFtCRs/pizza-breaker
+This was planned via Trello.
+I've also included the initial wire frames here: http://imgur.com/rNvQut0

 The app was built utilizing JavaScript and jQuery as well as Bootstrap elements.